 - 1. Be active and engaging with the children. - 2.
 Be aware of the main problem areas (places, times and individual children.) - 3.
 Be active in your supervision. - 4.
-Return the children to class in a calm and orderly manner so that they are ready to learn.
+Aim to return the children to class in a calm and orderly manner so that they are ready to learn.